slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On classics

-Reading is not a race.
-Read the books they want to ban, not the ones made to make money.
+Don't read the books made to make money, read the ones they want to ban.
+Most books are propaganda.

 > *'The great books are the books that never have to be written again.' -- Carl Van Doren*